department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/product/Short-form-use-cases.md

 * **Description** Authenticted / Self Reports Disability rating of 50% +
   - Veteran is logged-in (authenticated) and we don't have a disability rating of 50% or higher.
     - General flow: Customer progresses through standard authenticated flow and enterans Veteran Info
-    - Upon reaching the "Current Compensation from VA" screen, they select the radio button option for a disability rating of 50% o higher
+    - Upon reaching the "Current Compensation from VA" screen, they select the radio button option for a disability rating of 50% or higher
     - Sees a confirmation screen asking to confirm their rating is 50% or higher
     - From there, goes into the short-form flow as per Use Case A.